radiodee1/awesome-chatbot/saved/stat.md

 _+_ -- yes/no or yes/no/maybe answers.

 #### Training and Testing:
 All results at this time benefit from weak or no supervision during training.
+It has been noted in the DMN+ paper that for most models compared, the results for some tests are always 100%.
+These would be tests 1, 4, 11, 12, 13, 15, and 19.
+[See here.](https://arxiv.org/abs/1603.01417)

 #### The `model` Directory: